 The number of votes needed to elect an MP varies dramatically from party to party.
 Votes across the country were incredibly unequal in value and 68% of votes were wasted.
 The new government, like the last, lacks the support of most voters.
 The undemocratic First Past the Post electoral system even fails at its main selling point; providing strong, stable majority government.

 We now have a great opportunity to push for Proportional Representation - let's make the most of it!
-Every single one of us can take action and have an impact, by signing the petition, joining a local group or donating to win real democracy - the time is now!
+Every single one of us can take action and have an impact, by meeting our MP, joining a local group or donating to win real democracy - the time is now!

 Seats in Parliament don’t match parties’ vote shares because we use the unrepresentative First Past the Post voting system, unlike the vast majority of developed nations; they use forms of Proportional Representation and if a party gets 10% of the vote they get roughly 10% of the seats.